Skip to main content

 Migrating from Liquid Backend to Supabase

 Migration from Supabase to Liquid Backend is not possible.
-However, you can migrate from Liquid Backend (Specular) to Supabase if you have specific requirements that only Supabase can meet.
+However, you can migrate from Liquid Backend to Supabase if you have specific requirements that only Supabase can meet.

 When to Consider Migration